Car TalkCar MaintenanceWhat Causes Too Much Pressure In Cooling System?

 In order to assist lower the temperature, you can also activate the fans at their highest speed.
 Additionally, this will assist in circulating cold air and lessen the amount of heat produced by your engine.

-If these steps don’t appear to relieve the increasing pressure in your cooling system, stop immediately and turn off the engine.
+If these steps don’t appear to relieve the increasing pressure, stop immediately and turn off the engine.
 You should have a chance for a little reprieve from the engine overheating if you allow it some time to cool down.

 FAQs on Cooling System Pressure